 OF ALL TRAFFIC ON THE LUXURY RETAILER’S GIFT CARD BALANCE WEB APPLICATION WAS AUTOMATED.

-Sometimes a web or mobile application will inadvertently help the attacker narrow the field of possibilities by providing feedback when an invalid number is entered, e.g., “all egift card numbers start with the digit 2.”
+Sometimes a web or mobile application will inadvertently help the attacker narrow the field of possibilities by providing feedback when an invalid number is entered, for example, “all egift card numbers start with the digit 2.”

 The attacker writes a script to test all possible gift card number variations based on the sample acquired in Step 1, until a sufficient number of matches are found.
 Attackers may incorporate tools like Burp Suite into their tactics.